majebry/laravel6-userable/README.md

 }
 ```

+So, anytime you want to call user info for any userable model you can do `Model::find($id)->userable`

 3. Now, for example, if we want to generate a *user-type* called `Customer`, we run the following command

 ```bash